-Neil Davies, CEO of Close Brothers Commercial, talks through the challenges posed by the pandemic, the role of data and what has impressed him over the past year…
+Neil Davies, Commercial CEO, talks through the challenges posed by the pandemic, the role of data and what has impressed him over the past year…

 What stood out for you in 2020?

 By any standards, it was an incredibly tough year, but there have also been some highlights.

 What really impressed me during the ongoing pandemic has been the dedication of our staff, who have really looked after our customers – including offering restructures – while simultaneously managing to increase new business levels, all while many are working remotely.

 What also struck me was the robustness of our planning because while we didn’t expect a global pandemic, our planning for a downturn left us in a very good position to manage the C19 challenges and everything that came with it.

 Given what we have experienced, what do you feel are the key challenges that will present themselves in the coming 12 months?